Rafaquatmalik/Online-CV-maker-Application/README.md

 # Online-CV-maker-Application
-This  task is given to us  as a midterm of web Technologies I by Dr Adeel Ansari
+This  Project is given in a group of two Stidents to us  as a midterm of web Technologies I by Dr Adeel Ansari